How to Make Rice Water (Rice Starch Water)

 - Continue to rinse your rice a couple more times before cooking it by your usual rice cooking method.

-NOTE: Rice starch water can be stored in the refrigerator up to a week.
-The starch will settle to the bottom, so shake it before you use it.
+Rice starch water can be stored in the refrigerator for up to a week.
+Over time, the starch will settle at the bottom, so be sure to give it a good shake before using it.
+This versatile water is perfect for thickening soups, stews, and sauces, or as a base for traditional recipes.

 How to make rice water (rice starch water)